 other – a “turbocharger” for tooth movement.

-Clear ceramic braces are just as common as metal ones because over the years they have become smaller, more comfortable and of course, aesthetic pleasing.
+Clear ceramic braces, also called tooth colored braces, are just as common as metal ones because over the years they have become smaller, more comfortable and of course, aesthetic pleasing.

 Clear ceramic braces are the same shape as traditional metal braces only they are a much more discrete treatment option.
 The brackets attached to your teeth are clear and hard to see.
 They can be even less noticeable if you have clear or tooth-colored wires. … The arch wire is metal but it can be frosted, silver or white to blend with your teeth.

 The two biggest deciding factors between clear ceramic braces vs. traditional metal braces is the duration of the treatment.
 Although the clear ceramic braces blend more effortlessly with the color of your natural teeth, a patient’s teeth will shift and be guided into position a bit more slowly because the pressure put on the brackets is less.